THQNordic/Knights-of-Honor-II-Sovereign-Modding/KoH2-ModdingGuide.md

 In order to "port" a mod using the old system to the new one, you need to:
 	- Have a clean copy of the (pre-patch) original game files used as a "base" for the mod
-		- we will provide such a copy for download in case you don't have it
+		- you can download it from here: https://knightsofhonor.com/modding/KoH2-GameDefs-30990.zip
 	- Find all the differences between the original game files and the mod files
 		- there are free tools for file compare, like WinMerge, to automate that process
 	- Re-create the mod, this time only containing the differences from "base"